Geovanaafs/geovanaafs.github.io/README.md

 # Personal Portfolio Website

-A clean, professional portfolio website inspired by academic portfolio designs.
-Perfect for researchers, academics, or professionals who want to showcase their work, publications, and experience.
+A clean, professional portfolio website for researchers, academics, or professionals who want to showcase their works/publications

+by Geovana Franca, PhD Research at Concordia University

 ## Features